 Should You File a Loss of Consortium Claim?

 The fact is, injuries happen daily and most of the time people recover and move on.
 However, in some cases, accidents can permanently alter a family relationship and dynamic.
 Those family members that have suffered as a result of an injury to a loved one due to an accident could receive compensation.
-Maine law provides justice for those who have suffered injuries as a result of an accident, and the compensation to the victim and his or her families can be significant.
+Maine law provides justice for those who have suffered injuries as a result of an accident, and the compensation to the victim and their family can be significant.
 If you are looking for assistance or have questions, contact the personal injury attorneys at Hardy Wolf & Downing.